MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cpaneframewnd-class.md

 ### <a name="parameters"></a>Parametri

 *pMenu*<br/>
-[in] Un puntatore a un menu.
+in Puntatore a un menu.

 ### <a name="return-value"></a>Valore restituito

-TRUE se il metodo ha avuto esito positivo. in caso contrario, FALSE.
+TRUE se il metodo ha avuto esito positivo; in caso contrario, FALSE.

 ##  <a name="storerecentdocksiteinfo"></a>  CPaneFrameWnd::StoreRecentDockSiteInfo